yvesgurcan/deskplan/README.md

 ## Technical features

+- Creates Webpack builds optimized for production.
+- Support multiple environments: `dev`, `qa`, and `prod` thanks to a config file and/or environment variables.
 - User authentication with [Passport.js](http://www.passportjs.org/) as middleware.
 - Settings and preferences page.
 - Item version history: Logging of the changes brought to each item [a la Google Drive](https://support.google.com/drive/answer/2409045?co=GENIE.Platform%3DDesktop&hl=en).